raddue/AllianceRitualMarshal_old/README.md

 # Alliance Ritual Marshal

-## Feature list:
+## MVP Feature list:

 1. Strings for getting ready for the ritual.
 2. Strings for casting the ritual.
+3. Timer - five minutes.

+## Feature list:

-3. Checklist for getting ready for the ritual.
+1. Checklist for getting ready for the ritual.
-4. Timer.
-Needs to be variable for ritual manipulations.
+2. Variable timer.
-6. Difficulty calculator based on caster Formal level and Scroll difficulty.
+3. Difficulty calculator based on caster Formal level and Scroll difficulty.
-7. Die roller.
+4. Die roller.
-8. Ritual manipulation list with descriptions.
+5. Ritual manipulation list with descriptions.